Amaze Your Friends with Great Plumbing Trivia

 Nearly 49% of U.S. homes do not have a garbage disposal:

 If you currently don’t have a garbage disposal unit, give us a call at Hubb.
 We can get you up and running in no time.
-Give us a call today – you’ll be saving the environment and keeping pests at bay in no time!
+You’ll be saving the environment and keeping pests at bay in no time at all!

 For Maintenance Free Use, Follow This Tip